Palazzo Montalto

 Palazzo Montalto, also known as Palazzo Mergulese-Montalto, is a late 14th-century palace on the island of Ortygia in Syracuse, Sicily.

 History

 The palace was built in 1397 for Maciotta Mergulese.
 This is commemorated by the following inscription on the façade:

 In the 15th century, the Queen of Aragon gave the palace to Filippo Montalto.
 It was used as a temporary hospital during a cholera epidemic in 1837, and it was used by the Figlie della Carità in 1854.

 Architecture

-The palace is built in Chiaramonte Gothic architecture.
+The palace is built in Chiaramontan Gothic architecture.
 Its façade is characterized by a number of mullioned windows decorated with flower motifs.
 It also has a palline losanghe cornice, similar to the one found at Palazzo Falson in Mdina, Malta.

 The portal is topped by an aedicula containing a marble slab with an inscription and the date of construction.